Ralex91/CorruptedBrain/README.md

-By Smart-OverWrite
+By Smart-OverWrite<br>
-Creator Douge
+Creator Douge<br>
-Attention Si tu souhaites l'utilisé il faut crédité dans le visuel le nom de douge
+/!\ If you want to use it you must credit in the visual the name of douge